statisfactions/ctv-power/ctv-power.md

     -   [MKpower](https://CRAN.R-Project.org/package=MKpower).

-    -   [samplesize](https://CRAN.R-Project.org/package=samplesize) (For categorical data.
-Allows for ties)
+    -   [samplesize](https://CRAN.R-Project.org/package=samplesize) works for categorical data and allows for ties.

 #### General simulation packages useful for power analysis

-In some cases, there are either no analytical solutions (a knowledge gap) or no programmed function of an analytical solution (an implementation gap) in R. Empirical power (i.e., a simulation study of the power) can be used in either of these cases, or when the assumptions of the analytical solution are not met.
-General packages helpful for simulation are shown below; method-specific packages are integrated into the **<u>Specific models/methods/tests</u>** section above.
+In some cases, there are either no analytical solutions (a knowledge gap) or no programmed function of an analytical solution (an implementation gap) in R. Empirical power (i.e., a simulation study of power) can be used in either of these cases, or when the assumptions of the analytical solution are not met.
+General packages helpful for simulation are shown below; method-specific simulation packages are integrated into the **<u>Specific models/methods/tests</u>** section above.

--   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying research designs, simulated based on specified designs, and assessing various properties of the designs, including but not limited to power.
+-   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying research designs, simulated based on specified designs, and assessing various properties of the designs, including but not limitde to power.

 -   [simpr](https://github.com/statisfactions/simpr) is a GitHub R package that has a framework to data simulation—based on tidyverse / broom syntax—and can perform power calculations